From BR Bullpen

 O'Neill began the 1935 season as a Cleveland Indians coach but replaced Walter Johnson as manager in mid-season.
 In two and a half years at the helm there, he is credited with helping in the development of teenage phenom Bob Feller into a solid pitcher.

 After managing the Buffalo Bisons for three seasons, O'Neill was a member of the Detroit Tigers coaching staff in 1941.
-He managed the Beaumont Exporters in 1942 and then returned to the majors as Detroit's skipper for the next six years.
-Under his leadership, the Tigers won the 1945 World Series and finished second in the American League three times.
+He managed the Beaumont Exporters in 1942 and then returned to the majors as Detroit's skipper for the next six years, from 1943 to 1948.
+Under his leadership, the Tigers won the 1945 World Series in seven games over the Chicago Cubs and finished second in the American League three times.
 In 1947 he was named as part of the inaugural class of the International League Hall of Fame.

-O'Neill returned to the Indians as a coach in 1949 and, after beginning the next year as a Boston Red Sox coach, replaced Joe McCarthy as Boston manager in midseason.
-After spending a season and half at the helm there, he managed the Philadelphia Phillies for parts of three seasons.
+O'Neill returned to the Indians as a coach in 1949 and, after beginning 1950 as a Boston Red Sox coach, replaced Joe McCarthy as Boston manager in mid-season.
+After spending a season and half at the helm there, he managed the Philadelphia Phillies for parts of three seasons, from 1952 to 1954.
 He later scouted for the Indians from 1955 to 1957.

 Notable Achievements